tricia-johansson/tricia-johansson.github.io/README.md

 # ALL my Coding projects

 > [!IMPORTANT]
-> I'm still learning how to code and is still pretty basic and has a huge journey ahead of me.
+> I'm still learning how to code and still pretty basic and have a huge journey ahead of me.
 Please be aware that these projects are highly experimental in nature!
-> All of them!
+> All of them are also works in progress in various stages!
+Some may be quite functioning while some are just a skeleton of a prototype...

 ## My main ongoing projects